 This national park is a three-hour drive from the capital city of Brasilia to the city of Goias.
 This park is full of lakes, waterfalls, and vegetation.
 The uneven land in the national park is the best for hiking around.
 There are numerous breathtaking waterfalls and lakes that you might come across while hiking inside.
 The main attraction of Chapada dos Veadeiros National Park is the moon valley which has a lunar landscape.

 Stretched from Brazil to as far as Bolivia, Pantanal is the largest and the most diverse tropical wetland region.
 Despite being a challenging place to visit, this location attracts a huge number of tourists every year.
 The scenic beauty and the wildlife is one of a kind in this region.
 In monsoon, the best way to explore the region is through a boat or a plane.
 The diverse landscape ranges from Swamps, Lakes to Savanna, the highlight of any trip is spotting a Latin American jaguar.

 Another extremely picturesque city in Brazil is Salvador.
 With its age-old charm, the city has been a lively, culturally diverse and colourful city.
 The carnival festivals of Salvador are the most popular in the world.
 A past centre of sugar and slave trade, this city still bears its history on its bosom.
-The third biggest city of Brazil has some of the busiest cafes and art galleries you’ve ever seen.
+As mentioned in this Brazil Travel Guide, the third biggest city of Brazil has some of the busiest cafes and art galleries you’ve ever seen.
 The museums and galleries do take care of the forgotten and the living past.
 The beaches are stunning too as they are perfect for sunbathing, swimming and surfing.
 However, the real joy of Salvador can only be experienced during the Carnivals.
 So book the dates around that time.